software-mansion/starknet.py/docs/setup.rst

  - computing an address based on the account's secrets
  - pre-founding an address with the fee tokens (e.g. using the bridge)
  - creating and signing a DeployAccount transaction with generated secrets
- - sending the transaction to the StarkNet
+ - sending the transaction to StarkNet

 Here is step by step example: